leNEKO/AdminerAce/README.md

 Replace the basic textarea with a nice Ace code editor (from CDN), with basic code completion.

-- Copy files in the plugin folder.
+- Copy files in the `plugins/` folder.
 - Modify your index.php to include the plugin, ex.:

 ```php